VIDEO GAME FAVS

 Super Mario Galaxy

-i grew up playing Quite A Bit of Mario, so i sat back and thought over which mainline Mario game was my favorite. im an outspoken Sunshine enjoyer.
+i grew up playing quite a bit of Mario, so i sat back and thought over which mainline Mario game was my favorite. im an outspoken Sunshine enjoyer.
 3D World was also pretty good.
-Odyssey was fun, but im not much for tons of post-game content. i played quite a bit of SM64, but that game did Not age well
+Odyssey was fun, but i quickly lose motivation to keep playing any game once i get to post-game content. i played quite a bit of SM64, but some aspects of that game are definitely crusty

-out of everything, Galaxy has stuck with me the most. playing this game as a kid felt almost magical--orbiting around tiny planets, star bits showering down, the endless expanse of the cosmos, the quiet melancholy of Rosalina... it rests in a comfortable corner of my brain
+out of everything, Galaxy has stuck with me the most. playing this game as a kid felt almost magical—orbiting around tiny planets, star bits showering down, the quiet expanse of the cosmos accentuating Rosalina's melancholy... it rests in a comfortable corner of my brain

 Ty the Tasmanian Tiger

-how many people grew up playing this series?? i don't see people discuss it much, but every once in a while i'll see someone bring it up on online and a few other people will chime in like "oh yeah i loved that game as a kid!" there are perhaps dozens of us *googles* WAIT THE FIRST GAME SOLD OVER ONE MILLION COPIES??
+how many people grew up playing this series?? i don't see many discussions about it, but every once in a while i'll see someone bring it up on online and a few other people will chime in like "oh yeah i loved that game as a kid!" there are perhaps dozens of us *googles* WAIT THE FIRST GAME SOLD OVER ONE MILLION COPIES??
 WHERE ARE YOU PEOPLE HIDING

-okay anyways i've played the first three games (apparently there's a fourth one??) and i remember Enjoying Them! i'll admit this series doesn't stick in my brain as much as other childhood 3D platformers, but slinging around sicknasty boomerangs was fun
+okay anyways i've played the first three games (apparently there's a fourth one??) and i remember enjoying them! i'll admit this series doesn't stick in my brain as much as other childhood 3D platformers, but slinging around sicknasty boomerangs was rad

 Undertale